mfahim5/SSW-345/HW5/README.md

 1. What was most helpful about implementing, testing, and integration in your bot project?

-     The most helpful aspect about implementing our bot project was it helped us get more familar with backend.
+     The most helpful aspect about implementing our bot project was it helped us get more familar with backend, we used mongoose for API.
 The most helpful aspect about testing was it helped us see if the bot was communicating with the user, and see which functions were not working correctly.
-The most helpful aspect with integration was it helped us make the bot better by integrating better functions for the bot.
+The most helpful aspect with integration was it helped us make the bot better by using the API, Mongoose, to integrate better functions for the bot.

 2. What was most difficult?
 What would you do differently?